jpablo128/lockcontroller-software/README.md

 - Pin  2: RXD (connected to TXD of BT module or arduino)
 - Pin  3: TXD (connected to RXD of BT module or arduino)
 - Pin  6: INT0/PD2 push button (toggle open/close)
-- Pin  8: PD4: input IR barrier 1
+- Pin  8: PD4: open limit microswitch (positive logic: 1 when active, 0 when inactive, because most of the time it will be active)
-- Pin  9: PD5: input IR barrier 2
+- Pin  9: PD5: closed limit microswitch (negative logic: 0 when active, 1 when inactive, because most of the time it will be inactive)
-- Pin 12: PB0, motor control W2-0 (W=winding) these really go to the L293
+- Pin 12: PB0, to pin2 of L293D, actuates on pin3 of L293D,  Winding 1 A
-- Pin 13: PB1, motor control W2-1
+- Pin 13: PB1, to pin7 of L293D, actuates on pin6 of L293D,  Winding 2 A
-- Pin 14: PB2, motor control W1-0
+- Pin 14: PB2, to pin10 of L293D, actuates on pin11 of L293D,  Winding 1 B
-- Pin 15: PB3, motor control W1-1
+- Pin 15: PB3, to pin15 of L293D, actuates on pin14 of L293D,  Winding 2 B
 - Pin 16: PB4: output enable/disable L293
 - Pin 17: PB5: green led output
 - Pin 18: PB6: red led output